- Seminars to Students

 In addition to providing an opportunity for conducting a piece of research of interests to a host organisation, summer projects also provide an opportunity to get to know one or more UCLIC masters students.
 We have had MSc student projects hosted by the BBC, Orange Labs and also Sony Computer Entertainment Europe Limited in the past.
 We welcome approaches from interested organisations.

 It is also possible for companies to provide prize money for the Best Dissertation on the MSc programme and thus raise the profile of their organisation with potential recruits.
-Orange Labs have sponsored this prize in the past for three years in a row.
+Orange Labs sponsored this prize for three years in a row in the past.

-We make links between students and potential employers in a number of other ways, including circulating job adverts to our current cohort and an alumni mailing list.
-If you would like to circulate an advert please contact our Teaching Administrator Jo Pearson.
+We make links between students and potential employers in a number of other ways, including circulating job or internship adverts to our current cohort and an alumni mailing list.
+If you would like to circulate an advert, please contact our Senior Teaching Administrator Jo Pearson.

 Industry Co-Funded Studentships